paszu/3DSRepo/Part-5-(arm9loaderhax).md

 The final step of this guide is to install arm9loaderhax and setup Luma3DS to run just milliseconds into the boot.
 This is accomplished by using SafeA9LHInstaller by [AuroraWright](https://github.com/AuroraWright/).

-This will install [Delebile's Fork](https://github.com/delebile/arm9loaderhax) of arm9loaderhax.
+This will install [AuroraWright's Fork](https://github.com/AuroraWright/arm9loaderhax) of arm9loaderhax.

 This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.